RasmussenLab/pimms/README.md

 ```
 from bioservices.pride import PRIDE
 client = PRIDE(verbose=True, cache=False)
 ```

 ### Imputation
 - imputation of data is done based on the standard variation: Random samples are drawn from a (standard?) normal distribution with mean mu=mean_protein - sd_protein
+- there are some custom scripts floating around
 ## People
 - [Prof. Dr. Lennart Martens](https://www.compomics.be/people/lennart-martens/)